DanielHoffmann/novel-epub-generator/README.md

 https://nodejs.org/en/

-then run `npm run install` inside the project folder and then `npm run start` to parse
+then run `npm install` inside the project folder and then `npm run start` to parse